RedHatProductSecurity/trestle-demo/docs/context-diagram.md

 This diagram is a depiction of the end-to-end compliance content management automation as demonstrated within this repository.

-Github Actions is used to import catalog and profile content from external sources.
+GitHub Actions is used to import catalog and profile content from external sources.
 When this content is imported, it starts a series of automated tasks hosted in GitHub Actions that synchronize all of the `compliance-trestle` workspace's content.
 Each content type synchronization generates a draft pull request, which is then submitted for review to the `compliance-trestle` workspace.

 Component Definitions are automatically exported from their respective application build pipelines and submitted via pull request to the `compliance-trestle` workspace.
 Authorized parties then review and conditionally approve the submitted Component Definitions.